 Abstract

 In the 6th JCT-VC meeting, based on contribution JCTVC-F433 and JCTVC-F701, reference picture list construction by using 3 higher quality and 1 nearest reference pictures has been adopted for low delay setting.
 In the same spirit, this contribution proposes a similar scheme to construct reference picture list when random access setting is used.
 When constructing RefPicListX, the proposed scheme suggests sorting reference picture in Decoded Picture Buffer by POC first and then by QP relative to QP value of current picture, instead of only by POC as it is done currently.
-It is reported that the proposed scheme gives average coding gains of 0.4% Y, 0.4% U, and 0.4% V for RAHE and 0.5% Y, 0.8% U, and 0.7% V for RALC.
+It is reported that the proposed scheme gives average coding gains of 0.4% Y, 0.4% U, and 0.4% V for RAHE and 0.5% Y, 0.8% U, and 0.7% V for RALC with not change to encoding and decoding running time.

 Introduction

 Currently, reference picture construction process for RefPicListX as specified in WD 4 of HEVC [1] takes n nearest reference pictures after all available reference pictures in Decoded Picture Buffer (DPB) is sorted, where n denotes NumOfReferenceB_LX.
-Temporal distance between current picture and reference picture is an important factor to select reference picture, however, in our opinion, since using reference pictures coded with better coding quality give better inter prediction results, then coding quality of the reference pictures should also be taken into consideration.
-Thus, the problem is how to find the balance between reference picture with relatively short temporal distance and relatively better / same coding quality.
+Temporal distance between current picture and reference picture is an important factor to select reference picture, however, in our opinion, since using reference pictures coded with better coding quality gives better inter prediction results, then coding quality of the reference pictures should also be taken into consideration.
+However, reference picture selection method that gives good trade-off between reference picture with relatively short temporal distance and relatively better / same coding quality is not available yet.
+In this contribution, we propose mechanism to select reference pictures that can give good temporal distance & coding quality trade-off when random access settings is used.

 Figure 1 illustrates the result of current construction process for RefPicList0 for picture 12 (picture with POC 12) and our suggestion for better choice.
 With current reference picture list construction, RefPicList0 for picture 12 shall be {8,6}.
 Picture 8 is a good choice as reference because it is near and coded with smaller QP than that of picture 12, but picture 6 might not be a good choice because it is coded with higher QP.
 Instead of picture 6, we propose to use picture 4 as it is coded with same QP as that of picture 12 with trade off that it is relatively further distance from picture 12.
 Although picture 0 is coded with smaller QP, the temporal distance from picture 12 is relatively far so that it is not a good choice for reference picture.